MisterIchor/sbtf_tool_batch/README.md

 # Archived

 This will no longer get updates and I'm abandoning this account.
-Anyone interested may copy this source code and do whatever they want with it, like e.g. build their own tool.
-Hopefully it will be useful to someone.
+Anyone interested may copy this source code and do whatever they want with it or claim it as their own, without credit being needed or wanted.
+I hope someone can make use of it.

 # sbtftool